What is this medication for?

 Gastroesophageal reflux disease (GERD): The recommended dose of rabeprazole for adults for treating or relieving the symptoms of GERD is 20 mg taken once daily.
 The recommended adult dose for maintaining long-term healing of GERD is 20 mg taken once daily.

 The usual recommended dose of rabeprazole for children between 1 and 11 years of age is based on body weight and taken once daily for up to 12 weeks.
-The dose will be deteremined by your doctor.
+The dose will be determined by your doctor.

 Duodenal ulcer: The recommended adult dose of rabeprazole for the healing of duodenal ulcers is 20 mg taken once daily after the morning meal for a period of up to 4 weeks.